not1337/usicrypt/README.md

 LibreSSL is missing RSA\_padding\_add\_PKCS1\_OAEP\_mgf1() as well as RSA\_padding\_check\_PKCS1\_OAEP\_mgf1() which makes it impossible to use a message digest other than SHA1 natively for OAEP padding.
+At least this problem is fixed in the current release.
 The ChaCha20/Poly1305 AEAD interface is horrible.
 The tag is written to/read from the end of the encrypted data, thus intermediate copies are required which will certainly kill the processing speed.